We are looking forward to Science Week, beginning on Monday 25th February.

 Some children are coming without the appropriate PE kit, or any at all.
 Please remember that children should be wearing a plain white top and navy bottoms for their PE kit.

 Homework: Homework is set on Friday and needs to be returned by the following Friday.
 Please ensure that your child is learning their times tables regularly at home in addition to in school, in order to progress with their Matrix.

-Spellings: Spellings are given out on Wednesday for Year 3 and a Monday for Year 4.
-Practise these using the 'Look, Cover, Check' sheet in order to get 100% during the test the following week.
+Spellings: Spellings are also given out and tested on Friday.
+Practice these using the 'Look, Cover, Check' sheet in order to get 100% during the test the following week.

 18.9.17: This week Year 3 and 4 have learnt to estimate a number of objects in a group, adding 100 and 1000 to any 3 or 4 digit number, estimating where numbers should go on a blank number line and continued to practise their times tables for their matrix tests.
 In Science they have learnt about safety with electricity and the rules for what not to do when using it.
 During Talk 4 Writing we learnt the letter from David's Mum from Friend or Foe and wrote it independently using our success criteria.
 We are learning more and more about the World War 2, ready for Remembrance Day.

 11.9.17: Year 3 and 4 have had a very busy week getting to know their new routine and meeting their new classmates.
 We have been getting straight into our learning this term, and have begun to read the story of 'Friend or Foe' by Michael Morpurgo.
 The book is based on our new topic 'World War 2' and we are listening to the podcast of the story from the BBC.
 We will be using this to help us write a letter in Talk for Writing next week.
 At home, can you create something for our World War 2 display board?
 It can be anything you like, get creative!